theodvar/pet-app/README.md

 Password: postgres
 Click Finish to connect.
 Click on your PostgreSQL connection in DBeaver.
-Right-click and choose "SQL Editor" ?
-"New SQL Script".
+Right-click and choose "SQL Editor" then "New SQL Script".
 Copy and paste the script from the file dump-pets_db-202503021728.sql into the SQL editor.
 To execute everything, press CTRL + ENTER (or click the Execute button).